Medical IDs for Implanted Cardiac Devices

 Pumping and circulation issues: LVADs and percutaneous heart pumps

-What to engrave on medical IDs for implanted cardiac devices:
+What to engrave on your MedicAlert ID for an implanted cardiac device:

 MedicAlert offers free custom engraving on all our implanted cardiac devices bracelets and medical IDs for implanted cardiac devices.
 The engraving on your ID should include the critical medical information that first responders need to know in an accident or emergency.